 A word on how to use this.
 Don't memorize these answers word-for-word.
 Read them, understand the reasoning, then try to explain each concept in your own words.
 If you can teach it to a colleague at a whiteboard, you truly understand it.
 If you find yourself reaching for a question that needs more depth, we've linked to our full-length articles where each topic gets the 2,000-4,000 word treatment it deserves.

-These questions form the bedrock of every LLM interview.
+These concepts form the bedrock of LLM engineering.
 Skip them and nothing else will make sense.

 Self-attention lets every token in a sequence look at every other token and decide how much to "pay attention" to each one.
 Here's the concrete mechanism: the model learns three linear projections (Query, Key, Value) for each token.
 The attention score between two tokens is the dot product of one token's Query and another's Key, scaled by , then passed through softmax to get weights.
 Those weights are multiplied by the Value vectors to produce the output.